atrisovic/weather-panel.github.io/_sources/content/functional-forms.md

 ## [Linear spline](https://web.archive.org/web/20200226044201/http://people.stat.sfu.ca/~cschwarz/Consulting/Trinity/Phase2/TrinityWorkshop/Workshop-handouts/TW-04-Intro-splines.pdf)

-A linear spline provides a balance between the smoothness of RCS and the direct response curve to temperature correspondance of bins.
+A linear spline provides a balance between the smoothness of RCS and the direct response curve to temperature correspondence of bins.
 The segments between knots here are lines.
 As with RCS, the choice of knot locations is very important.

-One defition of terms for a linear spline for a spline with $n$ knots at
+One definition of terms for a linear spline for a spline with $n$ knots at
 $T_1<T_2<...<T_n$ is:

 $$f(T_{it})_0=\sum_{p \in \Theta(i)} \psi_{p} T_{p i t}$$